laharrari/Lumpia-World/README.md

     4. Setup my Git with AWS CodePipeline so when I make changes to the site's repository it'll update the S3 bucket, which in return updates the site live.

-# Notes:

-    - I created a seperate CSS file for the animated menu button just because there was so much to it, I wanted to decompose it.
-    Same with for the contact form and slideshow CSS components.

-    - Tried my best to decompose code and keep things organized, but admittedly the CSS files are a bit messy.

 # Resources:

-I used Google heavily and worked hard to make my own creation, but of course at times I did look for inspiration else where.
+I utilized Google and worked hard to make my own creation, but of course at times I did look for inspiration else where.
 To credit those I borrowed heavily from I will link their work below:

     - https://codepen.io/ryne/pen/PoPoqgO